 A bundt cake pan in another one of my go-to favorites because it's a) very affordable and b) very useful.
 I make a lot of bundt cakes during the holiday season (like this Gingerbread Bundt Cake) and I don't know what I'd do without them!
 Bundt cake pans allow you to make any cake look immediately festive and fancy without any cake decorating skills.
 It's truly a win-win.

 Having a good bakeware set is essential for any baker and this 10-piece one from Rachel Ray has everything you need.
-It contains my most used bakeware such as a muffin tin, 2 baking sheets, cake and loaf pans, as the perfect square pan for those gooey vegan brownies I'm about to go make.
-This particular set of pans is non-stick and made with durable carbon steel for a long lasting set that you can use over and over again for decades.
+It contains my most used bakeware such as a muffin tin, 2 baking sheets, cake, and loaf pans, as the perfect square pan for those gooey vegan brownies I'm about to go make.
+This particular set of pans is non-stick and made with durable carbon steel for a long-lasting set that you can use over and over again for decades.

-Pastry cutter helps you cut the butter into dough without having to over mix it.
+Pastry cutter helps you cut the butter into the dough without having to over mix it.
 This method gives you the perfectly crispy and buttery texture of crusts and pastries that we all love.
 In addition to the pastry cutter, I also use my circle cookie cutters often.
 They are great not only for biscuits but shortbread, sugar cookies, and homemade Thin Mints.
 While pastry and dough cutters are not an everyday tool, they are certainly worth the price.

-Not only do I use my piping bags to decorate cakes and cupcakes, I also use them to pipe my doughnut batter into doughnut pans (and we've already discussed how important doughnuts are), or to pipe chocolate or custards into pasties or tart shells.
+Not only do I use my piping bags to decorate cakes and cupcakes, but I also use them to pipe my doughnut batter into doughnut pans (and we've already discussed how important doughnuts are), or to pipe chocolate or custards into pasties or tart shells.
 They are incredibly useful to have around and, as they are less than 10 dollars for a set, I'd say there's no reason not to add them to your kitchen this baking season.

 My hand mixer is another kitchen tool that I've had for at least 12 years.
-It can sometimes be used in place of a stand up mixer for creaming and whipping when working in smaller or lighter amounts.
+It can sometimes be used in place of a stand-up mixer for creaming and whipping when working in smaller or lighter amounts.
 But I find my hand mixer most useful for making coconut whipped cream and whipped custards.
-With a hand mixer there is far less cleanup than with a stand up mixer, so whenever I can use it in it’s place, I will.
+With a hand mixer there is far less clean up than with a stand-up mixer, so whenever I can use it in its place, I will.
 That being said, a hand mixer and stand up mixer are not interchangeable.